 a) Describe the air quality of the special permit segment(s) and special permit inspection area(s).
-Will either the Selected Alternative or "No Action" Alternative cause an increase or decrease in greenhouse gas (GHG) emissions or other air emissions in the vicinity of the special permit segment(s) or special permit inspection area(s)?
+Will either the Selected Action Alternative or "No Action" Alternative cause an increase or decrease in greenhouse gas (GHG) emissions or other air emissions in the vicinity of the special permit segment(s) or special permit inspection area(s)?

-Air Quality Control Regions (AQCRs) are areas for which implementation plans describe how ambient air quality standards will be achieved and maintained.
+Air Quality Control Regions (AQCRs) are areas for which implementation plans describe how ambient air quality standards would be achieved and maintained.
 AQCRs are defined by the U.S. Environmental Protection Area (EPA) and state agencies in accordance with the Clean Air Act of 1970 (CAA).
-The 1977 CAA Amendments in Section 107 require EPA and states to identify by category those AQCRs meeting and not meeting the U.S. National Ambient Air Quality Standards (NAAQS) which are standards for harmful pollutants.
+The 1977 CAA Amendments in Section 107 require EPA and states to identify by category those AQCRs meeting and not meeting the U.S. National Ambient Air Quality Standards b) Explain whether blowdown will occur as a result of either the "Selected" Alternative or the "No Action" Alternative.
+What steps will the applicant take to mitigate blowdown associated with the proposed special permit, such as reducing pressure prior to blowdown, methane capture, or flaring?

+(NAAQS) which are standards for harmful pollutants.
 Areas meeting the NAAQS are designated "attainment areas," and areas not meeting the NAAQS are designated "nonattainment areas".
 The designation of an area is made on a pollutant-by-pollutant basis.
 All special permit segments occur in areas that are designated attainment areas for all pollutants.